FOR PUBLIC SCHOOL COORDINATORS

 The best pages to check on the PRC website for coordinators are the

-PRC e-newsletters and e-reminders are sent to all PRC coordinators approximately twice each term with information about coordinating the Challenge.
+PRC newsletters are sent to all PRC coordinators approximately twice each term with information about coordinating the Challenge.
+You can also view all past newsletters here: